Problematic community radio - translated and summarized from Komchadluek; February 3, 2009

 Pheu Thai joins hands with Democrats - A ‘mission impossible’ game - translated and summarized from Matichon; February 24, 2009

 While the Democrat Party is facing big problems like a no-confidence vote and the red-shirt movement, the Pheu Thai Party tries to be the party with options, including the proposal of the National Unity and Reconciliation Act, which will grant an amnesty to all political persons related to the September 19, 2006 coup and after.

 It is said that a leader of the Democrat Party met with a leader of the Pheu Thai Party to seek ways to allow both parties to jointly form a government.
 It is said that the Democrats feel uncomfortable with the actions of the coalition government parties.

 However, members of Democrat Party denied the rumor as the information leaked to lead to a conflict between the Democrat and coalition parties.

-Some members of Phea Thai party see that the rumor is a game of the Democrats, aiming to tempt Phea Thai members to talk about the issue to prevent coalition parties from becoming more disobedient.
+Some members of Pheu Thai party see that the rumor is a game of the Democrats, aiming to tempt Pheu Thai members to talk about the issue to prevent coalition parties from becoming more disobedient.

-However, Phea Thai party seems to benefit the most from the rumor It creates an internal conflict among coalition parties.
-The value of the only opposition [Phea Thai], which claims to have been invited to join the government, also rises.
+However, Pheu Thai party seems to benefit the most from the rumor It creates an internal conflict among coalition parties.
+The value of the only opposition [Pheu Thai], which claims to have been invited to join the government, also rises.

 Setting any conditions, creating the unreal situation - translated and summarized from Thaipost; Column: The Editorial; February 24, 2009